hilja/file-batcher/README.md

 ### write(path, data[, options])

 An asynchronous function that takes some data and writes it into a file.
-If the data looks like it's meant to be parsed into a Front Matter, then it is.
+If the data looks like it's meant to be parsed into a Front Matter, then it will be parsed into Front Matter.
 E.g. it has a shape: `{ content: '', data: {} }`.

 #### path